 2 The Board approves the budget, the income and the expenditure of the Union and advises the International Council on appropriate rates of membership subscriptions and fees.

-3 The Board establishes agreements that may be made with other organizations.
+3 The Board establishes rules and procedures for cooperation and partnerships with other organizations.

-4 The Board approves the appointment of all IUFRO officeholders not elected by the International Council or Division Coordinators. (see also Art XII.6)
+4 The Board approves the appointment of all IUFRO officeholders not elected by the International Council or appointed by the Division Co-Coordinators. (see also Statutes Article XII.6)

 5 The Board shall appoint one authorized independent auditor to examine and report on financial transactions of the Union.

-6 The provisions in § 24 of the 2002 Austrian legislation concerning associations (“Vereinsgesetz”) relating to the liability of official representatives acting on a voluntary basis or auditors are also applicable to IUFRO, if IUFRO, due to the “Federal Law on the Granting of Privileges to Non-Governmental Organizations”, is exempt from the legislation concerning associations.
+6 The provisions in § 24 of the 2002 Austrian legislation concerning associations (“Vereinsgesetz”) relating to the liability of official representatives acting on a voluntary basis or auditors are applicable to IUFRO.
 This means in particular that official representatives acting on a voluntary basis and auditors are only liable to the association of IUFRO in case of intent or gross negligence.

-7 The Board prepares for the International Council meetings and reports to the International Council.

 Composition

-8 The voting Board is composed of the President, who only votes to break a tie, two Vice-Presidents, the Immediate Past President (ex officio, i.e. by virtue of office or position), the Division Coordinators, the IUFRO Headquarters Host Country Representative, and up to seven President’s Nominees (PN).
-President’s Nominees will be selected to strive for a regional, gender and scientific balance and their tasks will be approved by the Board.
+7 The voting Board is composed of the President, who only votes to break a tie, two Vice-Presidents, the Immediate Past President (ex officio, i.e. by virtue of office or position), the Division Co-Coordinators, the IUFRO Headquarters Host Country Representative, and up to five President’s Nominees (PN).
+President’s Nominees will be selected by the incoming President-elect, with approval of the International Council, to strive for a regional, gender and scientific balance amongst Board members and their tasks will be approved by the Board.
 Finally the Executive Director, the Chair of the Congress Organizing Committee (COC), who is nominated by the Member Organizations of the host country of the Congress and appointed by the IUFRO Board, and the Chair of the Congress Scientific Committee (CSC) are non-voting ex officio Board members.
-Task Force Coordinators as well as Coordinators of Special Programmes, Projects and IUFRO-led International Initiatives are non-voting members of the Board.
+Task Force Coordinators as well as Coordinators of Special Programmes, Projects and IUFRO-led International Initiatives are also non-voting members of the Board.
 Members of the IUFRO voting Board cannot be representatives to the IUFRO International Council.

-9 Members of the Board are elected to serve in their personal capacity.
-With the President’s agreement, they may be represented by a substitute in the Board meeting.
+8 Members of the Board are elected to serve in their personal capacity.
+With the President’s agreement, they may be represented by an appropriate substitute in a Board meeting.

-10 The President may invite observers to participate in the meetings.
+9 The President may invite observers to participate in the meetings.
 In accordance with contractual agreements, the Food and Agricultural Organization of the United Nations (FAO) and the International Forestry Students’ Association (IFSA) have observer status on the Board.

-11 The President, the Vice-Presidents, President’s Nominees and Division Coordinators are elected by the International Council (see also Article VI.1.5).
+10 The President, the Vice-Presidents, President’s Nominees and Division Co-Coordinators are elected by the International Council, based on the recommendation by the Board (see also Statutes Article VI.1.5).

-12 The period of office of all members begins on the first day after the IUFRO World Congress and ends with the last day of the next World Congress.
-With the exception of the President and the Vice-Presidents all members may be re-elected to a second term of office if this is necessary to ensure continuity, but no elected member may be re-elected for a third term in the same post.
+11 The period of office of all Board members, except the Executive Director (see also Statutes Article X.6) and the Coordinators of the Special Programmes, Projects and IUFRO-led International Initiatives, begins on the first day after the IUFRO World Congress and ends with the last day of the next World Congress.
+With the exception of the President and the Vice-Presidents all these members may be re-elected to a second term of office if this is necessary to ensure continuity, but no elected member may be re-elected for a third term in the same post.

-13 If during the period between Congresses the President or a Vice-President leaves his/her office, the Board will recommend their replacement to be ratified by the International Council.
+12 If during the period between Congresses the President or a Vice-President leaves his/her office, the Board will recommend their replacement to be ratified by the International Council.